Boundaries and consent

 2. Charged.

 If your case is likely to be convicted, a formal charge is presented.
-Then it is your duty to appear before District Court and state your case.
+Then it is your duty to appear before the District Court and state your case.
 After the judicial procedure, a verdict is presented.
 It can either be guilty or not guilty.
 Charged guilty of sexual abuse can lead to a suspended or unsuspended sentence along with a compensation payment.

 Taktu skrefið